 1. Protection of Personal Data and Privacy

-In the arts and culture sector, data is collected from a wide range of stakeholders, including visitors, donors, artists, employees, and partners.
-This data can include personal information such as contact details, payment information, and preferences.
-With the increasing digitalization of ticket sales, online exhibitions, and the use of CRM systems for donor management, the protection of this personal data becomes increasingly important.
+In arts and culture organizations, data collection extends across visitors, donors, artists, employees, and institutional partners.
+This data frequently includes personal identifiers such as names, contact information, payment details, and personal preferences.
+The increasing digitalization of ticketing systems, online memberships, and donor relationship management systems amplifies the need for rigorous personal data protection.

 2. Cybersecurity of Digital Art and Cultural Assets